CleonWong/Single-Neuron-Neural-Network/README.md

 Things to note about the network (or neuron, in this case):

-1. The cost function used is the quadratic cost function.
+1. The activation function used is the sigmoid function.
-2.
+2. The cost function used is the quadratic cost function.